swarajbachu/userbubble/internal-docs/auth-plan.md

 ```
 User: john@example.com
 ├── Can only access via customer's signed links
-├── No direct login to critichut
+├── No direct login to userbubble
 ├── No ability to create organizations
 └── Feedback scattered across different org boards
 ```